 Examples of coordinated initiatives if they can be made to work.

 Press reports suggest that there are some encouraging economic developments despite continuing uncertainties.
-The examples below relate to and an aspect of waste management.
+The examples below relate to energy and an aspect of waste management.
 If they're for real and are successful, there may be hope yet for a transformation.

 Energy: Coal-to-Electricity Supply

-Some years ago, Ltd (CIL) began exploring a joint approach with other stakeholders in the process of delivering electricity to users.
+Some years ago, Coal India Ltd (CIL) began exploring a joint approach with other stakeholders in the process of delivering electricity to users.
 Prospective partners included the railways and state and local government agencies, such as ports (Chhattisgarh, Jharkhand and Odisha; Krishnapatnam Port).
 The intent of these ventures is to develop coherent solutions to customary problems, such as land acquisition, environmental clearances, logistics, distribution and collection.
 Participants in these ventures share the responsibility for the delivery of electricity for payment.
 These efforts to combine the disparate interests of the players, formerly operating in separate domains without acknowledging their interrelationships, could achieve much better outcomes than with each entity working solely in its own interests.
 The domain expertise can be focused as required, for example, in developing mines, producing coal, transporting coal (or more generally, fuel), generating electricity and distributing it, and collecting payments.

-The participants with CIL, such as Ltd (Ircon) - an engineering and construction company promoted by Indian Railways specialising in transportation - state governments, and local administrative institutions responsible for power generation and distribution, can harmonise their activities for convergent results.
+The participants with CIL, such as Indian Railway Construction Company Ltd (Ircon) - an engineering and construction company promoted by Indian Railways specialising in transportation - state governments, and local administrative institutions responsible for power generation and distribution, can harmonise their activities for convergent results.
 With appropriate skills where required in the value chain, and given CIL's strong cash position, a substantial increase is expected in the electricity generated from domestic coal.1

 Waste Management in Trains: Self-Contained Bio-Toilets

 Another equally momentous path-breaking effort has been under way in the railways to develop and replace the primitive, direct-discharge toilets in railway carriages with self-contained bio-toilets.
-A decade ago, Indian Railways and the (DRDO) began collaborating on a venture to apply biotechnology to toilets in passenger carriages.
+A decade ago, Indian Railways and the Defence Research and Development Organisation (DRDO) began collaborating on a venture to apply biotechnology to toilets in passenger carriages.
 The product was developed and tested in 2011, and installation in new carriages was begun.
 Over 17,000 carriages now have these toilets.
 In the next five years, all passenger carriages are slated to have them.

 Apart from being far more hygienic and functional, they are likely to contribute to substantial savings in replacing corroded tracks that are damaged by the direct discharge toilets (see "Railways aims to eliminate direct discharge toilets by 2020-21" for details).2 In addition, they may engender an entirely different mindset and approach to the Swachh Bharat (Clean India) campaign, taking us from the superficial to the sublime, even though that's a long way off.